AI Hardware Design League

 OVERVIEW & FAQ

-The AI-HDL pilot is currently open to student participants from the following institutions:
+The AI-HDL is open to student participants from all academic institutions and community colleges globally.

 Short answer: Yes!